Skip to content

 Customize receipts

-Please note: any changes you make to the company name, logo, or colors in your account's branding settings will apply to every payment link, regardless of which user created the link.
-These changes will also apply to all tools that uses the default branding, including scheduling pages, sales documents, quotes, and chatflows.
+Please note: any changes you make to the company name, logo, or colors in your account settings will apply to every payment link, regardless of which user created the link.
+These changes will also apply to other tools that use the default branding.
+Learn more about updating your logo and brand colors.

 Example email receipt from 'Fit City' by HubSpot, showing branding and transaction details.